State of Texas: House plan links school funding to education savings accounts

 AUSTIN (Nexstar) — The Texas House on Thursday filed its plan for increasing public school funding and establishing a program for subsidizing private education expenses, proposing a modest boost to baseline public school funding and money to help 25,000 students move out of the public school system.

-Lawmakers kicked off the third special session with little progress negotiating on one of Gov. Greg Abbott’s keynote priorities that failed during the regular session: passing an education savings account program (ESA).
+Lawmakers kicked off the third special session with little progress negotiating on one of Governor Greg Abbott’s priorities that failed during the regular session: passing an education savings account program (ESA).
 It would allow Texas parents to receive money to use for private school education.

-It’s been a goal for certain conservatives that gained traction after the COVID-19 pandemic, saying voucher-like programs will give parents more options if they are dissatisfied with their public schools.
+It has been a goal for certain conservatives who gained traction after the COVID-19 pandemic, saying voucher-like programs will give parents more options if they are dissatisfied with their public schools.
 The proposal has been met with fierce criticism from Democrats and public school advocates, who say it diverts dollars that could be spent bolstering Texas schools that are accountable to taxpayers, unlike private entities.

 Matt Smith, superintendent of Belton ISD, in Chairman Buckley’s district just outside of Temple, said he hopes the state will provide more funding for public schools.